mindspore-lab/mindone/examples/opensora_hpcai/README.md

 A 3D-VAE pipeline consisting of a spatial VAE followed by a temporal VAE is trained in OpenSora v1.1.
 For more details, refer to [VAE Documentation](https://github.com/hpcaitech/Open-Sora/blob/main/docs/vae.md).

 ### Prepare Pretrained Weights
-Before you run the following commands, follow our [Installation Documentation](docs/installation.md) to install the required dependencies for VAE and Evaluation.

 - Download pretained VAE-2D checkpoint from [PixArt-alpha/pixart_sigma_sdxlvae_T5_diffusers](https://huggingface.co/PixArt-alpha/pixart_sigma_sdxlvae_T5_diffusers/tree/main/vae) if you aim to train VAE-3D from spatial VAE initialization.